-- Three Workshops reserved for Observatory partners and sponsors, where the aim is to share the intermediate findings of the research and compare experiences and successful cases.
+- Four Workshops reserved for Observatory partners and sponsors, where the aim is to share the intermediate findings of the research and compare experiences and successful cases.

-- Multidisciplinary and multi-stakeholder pilot projects with the goal of expanding on «vertical» Research topics of particular interest, test innovative models, new technologies and process changes, measure resulting economic and social impacts, in addition to creating strong territorial networks and lasting partnerships with businesses, social organizations, and public entities
+- Socially impacting pilot projects with the goal of expanding on «vertical» Research topics of particular interest, test innovative models, new technologies and process changes, measure resulting economic and social impacts, in addition to creating strong territorial networks and lasting partnerships with businesses, social organizations, and public entities

 - A Booklet Report, which is a paper report containing the main findings of our research and will be distributed during the convention.